ITSUREN/DSA/README.md

 ### 📜 License

-Get Closest is released under the [MIT license](./LICENSE), which grants the following permissions:
+DSA is released under the [MIT license](./LICENSE), which grants the following permissions:

 - Commercial use
 - Distribution